vanessaxuuan/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [e/EMAIL] [t/TELEGRAM] [g/GITHUB] [tg/TUTORIAL_GROUPS]…`

-* Edits the student at the specified `INDEX`.
-The index refers to the index number shown in the current displayed student list.
-The index **must be a positive number** 1, 2, 3, …
+* Edits the student at the specified `INDEX`
-* At least one of the optional details (Name/NUS email/Telegram/GitHub) must be provided.
+* At least one of the optional details (Name/NUS email/Telegram/GitHub/Tutorial Groups) must be provided.
-* Any detail entered in the `edit` command will replace the original detail of the student.
+* Any details entered in the `edit` command will replace the original details of the student.
 * Details not entered in the `edit` command will stay the same and not be replaced.

 >*Note*:
-> 1. Tutorial groups **CANNOT** be empty.
+> * Tutorial groups **CANNOT** be empty.
 `edit 1 tg/` is **NOT** allowed.
->2.
-GitHub and Telegram **CAN** be empty.
+> * GitHub and Telegram **CAN** be empty.
-`edit 1 g/  t/` is allowed and will set GitHub and Telegram to empty strings.
+`edit 1 g/  t/` is allowed and will set the student to have no GitHub and Telegram.

 Examples:
-* `list` followed by `edit 2 t/DaveHunter g/Hunter02` edits the 2nd student listed in TACH.
-Their Telegram will be edited to `DaveHunter` and their GitHub will be edited to `Hunter02`.
+* `list` followed by `edit 2 t/DaveHunter g/` edits the 2nd student listed in TACH.
+Their Telegram will be edited to `DaveHunter` and they will not have any GitHub username.
 * `find Robert` followed by `edit 1 n/Bobby Smiles` edits the 1st student in the results of the `find` command.
 Their name will be edited to `Bobby Smiles`.

-The following diagram shows the output for `edit 5 t/chloe201 g/chloechloe `
-from the previous `Add student` [output](#adding-a-student-add)
+The following diagram shows the output for `edit 5 t/chloe201 g/chloechloe` from the previous `Add student` [command](#adding-a-student-add)

 ![Results Display](images/EditingResult.png)